Joseph Pennell

-Joseph Pennell (July 4, 1857 – April 23, 1926) was an American draftsman, etcher, lithographer and illustrator for books and magazines.
-A prolific artist, he spent most of his working life in Europe, and is known for his interest in landmarks, landscapes and industrial scenes around the world.
+Joseph Pennell (July 4, 1857 – April 23, 1926) was an American draftsman, etcher, lithographer, and illustrator for books and magazines.
+A prolific artist, he spent most of his working life in Europe, and developed an interest in landmarks, landscapes, and industrial scenes around the world.
 A student of James Lambdin and Thomas Eakins, he was later influenced by James McNeill Whistler.
-Married to author Elizabeth Robins, Pennell was a writer in his own right.
-He published the anti-semitic The Jew at Home: Impressions of a Summer and Autumn Spent with Him (1892), followed by less controversial photo-documentary works including Lithographs of War (1914), Pictures of the Wonders of Work (1915), The Adventures of an Illustrator (1925).
+He was married to author Elizabeth Robins, and he also was a writer.

+In 1914, he published The Jew at Home: Impressions of a Summer and Autumn Spent with Him (1892) followed by photo-documentary works including Lithographs of War (1914), Pictures of the Wonders of Work (1915), and The Adventures of an Illustrator (1925).
 In later life, he and wife Elizabeth both wrote art criticism and co-authored books.

-Overview
+Early life and education

-Born in Philadelphia, America in 1857, and raised by Quaker parents, Larkin Pennell and Rebecca A. Barton, when he was ten the family moved to Germantown where he attended The Friends Select School 'for six awful years, the worst of my life', a loner with few friends.
-Pennell spent much of the time drawing, a skill not praised in his school, but he did receive drawing lessons from James R. Lambdin.
+Pennell was born in Philadelphia, Pennsylvania, on July 4, 1857.
+He was raised by his Quaker parents, Larkin Pennell and Rebecca A. Barton.
+At age ten, the family moved to the Germantown section of present-day Philadelphia, where he attended The Friends Select School "for six awful years, the worst of my life", a loner with few friends.
+Pennell spent much of the time drawing, a skill not praised in his school.
+He received drawing lessons from James R. Lambdin.

+Career

-On leaving school, Pennell worked in an office of the Philadelphia and Reading Coal and Iron Company.
-His application to the new Pennsylvania Academy of the Fine Arts was rejected in 1876; instead, he studied at the School of Industrial Arts by night.
-Expelled in 1879, Pennell claimed for encouraging a mutiny among the students.
-His Professor, Charles M. Burns, who had recognised Pennell's ability, helped gain him entry to the Pennsylvania Academy of the Fine Arts, where he studied under Thomas Eakins and others.
-Pennell's talents lay in graphic arts, rather than painting, and his abrupt personality contributed to difficulties during his years at the Academy.
-In 1880, Pennell was involved in the violent expulsion of African American artist Henry Ossawa Tanner, a fellow student, from the Academy.
-Tanner had suffered bullying at the Academy since his entry earlier that year, which culminated when a group of students including Pennell seized Tanner and his easel and dragged them out onto Broad Street.
+After attending The Friends School, Pennell worked in an office of the Philadelphia and Reading Coal and Iron Company.
+His application to the new Pennsylvania Academy of the Fine Arts was rejected in 1876; instead, he studied at the Pennsylvania Museum and School of Industrial Art by night until he was expelled in 1879 (Pennell claimed for encouraging a mutiny among the students).
+His School of Industrial Art professor, Charles M. Burns, who had recognized Pennell's ability, helped gain him entry to the Pennsylvania Academy of the Fine Arts, where he studied under Thomas Eakins and others.
+Pennell's talents lay in graphic arts, rather than painting, and his abrupt personality contributed to difficulties during his years at the academy.

+In 1880, Pennell was involved in the violent expulsion of African American artist Henry Ossawa Tanner, a fellow student, from the academy.
+Tanner had suffered bullying at the academy since his entry earlier that year, which culminated when a group of students including Pennell seized Tanner and his easel and dragged them out onto Broad Street.
 The students tied Tanner to his easel in a mock-crucifixion, and left him struggling to free himself.
 Pennell apparently did not regret this action; many years later, when Tanner was already renowned in Europe and beginning to gain repute in the United States, Pennell recounted the attack as "The Advent of the Nigger," writing that there had never been "a great Negro or a great Jew artist."